Sothynasath/Instagram-engagement-analysis/README.md

 # Instagram-engagement-analysis
-Excel-based analysis of Instagram content performance to identify engagement drivers using data cleaning, pivot tables, and visual storytelling
+Excel-based analysis of Instagram insights behavior to identify engagement drivers using data cleaning, pivot tables, and visual storytelling